Strategic Foiling Includes:

 Lesson 2: The Bricklay: Maximum blonding with 50% fewer foils

 - How to place foils in line with the head shape

 - When to slice and when to weave

 - The difference between diagonal and horizontal placements

-While her knowledge is in-depth, Cassandra keeps her approaches to hair color and salon business simple.
-Her passion for keeping techniques deeply rooted in salon reality combined with her skills as an educator has made one of the most requested color educators in the US.
+While her knowledge is in depth, Cassandra keeps her approaches to hair color and salon business simple.
+Her passion for keeping techniques deeply rooted in salon reality combined with her skills as an educator have made one of the most requested color educators in the U.S.

 “Sorry to have leave a less than stellar review.

 I'm glad I purchased at Intro price, had I played $59 I'd be very upset!
 This did not live up to the Title or my expectations.
 I love the "22" portion of this video and am using it heck out of it, with loads of tweaks for endless possibilities.
 The "360", that's another matter.
 I used the entire technique, exactly as presented, on a mannequin with lack luster results.
 The 360 technique was too chunky, the multiple folds left dark bands (mannequins are unforgiving) but there was No way to "fold loosely" in order to avoid product pushing away from areas.
 I'm also at a loss for why I'd want to create an uber blond band around I guests hairline only to fill in the interior with a subtle/natural blond effect!
 I don't like the 360 approach to face framing.
 I found an Instagram video- for FREE that was way easier and efficient for this.